 Nowadays, your choices as a parent are endless!

-From Walker vs Exersaucer vs Jumperoo, there are differences with each.
+From Walker vs Exersaucer vs Jumperoo, there are differences between each.
 So what are the differences between a Walker vs Exersaucer?

 First, let’s start with Walkers.

 A Baby Walker consists of a suspended fabric seat and an activity tray with a base with multi-directional wheels.
 The activity tray can also function as a feeding tray.